 Why not take the pressure off trying to remember everything when you can use the Apiary Notes feature to make notes about a particular Location (apiary) and/or Service Notes for inspection notes on a specific hive.
 Then just refer to them via Views/Service Notes before the next Service (inspection) to quickly get back up to speed.

 It's a really handy time and sanity saver!

-Apart from the key identifying items for a Service (i.e. Hive ID/Tag, Location & Date), the only "required" information is the Hive status and structure (which is just the number of Honey boxes & Brood/Nuc) all other items are optional or auto-completed for you.
+Apart from the key identifying items for a Service (i.e. Hive ID/Tag, Location & Date), the only "required" information is the Hive status and elements in the Key Hive Features section (i.e. just the quantity of Honey & Brood/Nuc boxes) all other items are optional or auto-completed for you.

 If you want to add more, that's OK too - there's other information catered for but the app doesn't demand the provision of data you don't want or need.